openshift/enhancements/enhancements/builds/entitlements.md

 Simplify overall usability for using RHEL Subscriptions/Entitlements with OpenShift Builds, as we took a hit in 4.x vs. 3.x.

+And large, multi cluster administration needs to be simplified by results from our work here.

 ### Goals

 No longer require (though still allow) manual manipulation of the BuildConfig to consume entitlements.